koundinyagoparaju/react-password-strength/README.md

 #### changeCallback

 - Callback after input has changed (and score was recomputed)
-- React Password Strength passes two objects to the callback function:
+- React Password Strength passes one object to the callback function:
     - current app state (`score`, `password`, `isValid`)
-    - full result produced by [zxcvbn](https://github.com/dropbox/zxcvbn) including `feedback` (see docs for more properties)

 #### inputProps